 “We are opening up the walls of Galerie Huit Arles, to exhibit 50 shortlisted images for a month in July 2019 alongside Les Rencontres d’Arles.
 Three finalists will also be invited to join us in Arles, where one overall winner will then be chosen by a group of key industry leaders at the show’s opening event.”

-Cover image from It’s A Gas, via Atlas Obscura.
+Image de couverture de It’s A Gas, via Atlas Obscura.
 Photography by Tomáš Souček.